Youbraj/musical-characteristics-analysis-on-Kuma-Sagar-s-songs/README.md

 furfuri.chromagram("furfuri-kuma-sagar")
 ```
 [<img src="furfuri_chromagram.png">](https://github.com/Youbraj/YouTube-Music-Emotion-Detector/blob/main/furfuri_chromagram.png)
 It is clear that the clip consists of distinct sections, each highlighting different pitch classes.
-For instance, in the segment from t=0 sec to t=22 sec, the pitches C# and F# dominate.
+For instance, in the segment from t=0 sec to t=22 sec, the pitches A# and F dominate.
 To quantify the usage of each pitch class in this section, we can apply the following code:

 ```python
 furfuri_asharp_min = Tonal_Fragment(y_harmonic, sr, tend=22)